-- Extra-Long Staple Fiber: 1 3/8 inches to 2 inches long and is the finest quality.
+- Extra-Long Staple Fiber: 1-3/8 inches to two inches long and is the finest quality.

 - American Upland: Known for its shorter-length staple fibers and is the most commonly used cotton found in sheets.
 American Upland cotton has a rougher feel to it, and it is the least expensive of the other cotton.
 When a label reads, "100 percent cotton," it most likely made with American Upland.

 - Pima: Known for strength and durability.
 It is a long-staple cotton fiber that produces a super soft weave and a subtle sheen.
 It is high-quality cotton with an average cost of around $200 or more per set.